jaateixeira/osbbs/README.md

 where they will typeset (i.e., create a PDF that is to be printed or distributed online) and produce a final document that can be even worst that the original articles formatted in Latex by the original author.
 Worst than that, the researcher often needs to pay article processing fees, and extra fees for including colour figures and is given just a few days to approve the final typesetting version.

 It looks like we are before the pre-Internet production times and articles are delivered to university libraries in paper !!
-Just journal subscriptions are way more expensive !!
+Just journal subscriptions are way more expensive now !!
+The benefits of digitalization went mostly to the publishers, not the authors or libraries.

 This is a highly inefficient way of work.
 While ACM, IEEE and other academic associations receive and publish directly the work by researchers, other traditional publishers in general, or specific journals in particular force authors to submit their work in MS Word.
 While I agree that most researchers in social sciences do not want to learn Latex, PdfLatex, Overleaf or anything new other than the proprietary, expensive and non-interoperable Microsoft Word office suite, the others should not be forced to use MS Word.
 In my view, MS Word is a really bad format for articles that are complex with a lot of tables, high-resolution figures, math, equations,  a lot of references, lot of footnotes that are co-written by multiple scholars at the same time.